CodeFontana/ParagonAtm/README.md

 ### Define your screen pool -- AvailableScreens.json
 This JSON is used to define each screen.
 This is completely subjective, so you'll need to adjust accordingly with your testing.

-Each screen is given a name, an array of phrases, confidence level and acceptable edit distance.
-The array of phrases allows you to define multiple potential values, e.g. English vs Spanish phrases.
+Each screen is given a name, and an array of phrases.
+Each phrase will have a corresponding 'MatchConfidence' and 'EditDistance' setting to help overcome minor inconsistencies with the OCR screen matching.
+By supporting an array of phrases you can define multiple ways for matching that screen, e.g. cross-vendor phrasing or English vs Spanish language.

 The **MatchConfidence** and **EditDistance** parameters are provided to accomodate variability with the Paragon screen OCR technology.
 OCR will not always read every word correctly from the screen.

 **EditDistance** - Similar to spell check, specify the maximum acceptable character difference when comparing two words for equality.
 E.g. with an EditDistance=2, 'vout' would be considered matching with the word 'your'.

-**MatchConfidence** - Specify the percentage of words from a given phrase that must match with the on-screen text, in order to declare the phrase as matching based on the on-screen text.
+**MatchConfidence** - Specify the percentage of words from a given phrase that must match with the on-screen text, in order to declare a phrase as matching based on the on-screen text.

 ```
+{
   "AvailableScreens": [
     {
       "Name": "Welcome",
-    "Text": [
+      "Phrases": [
-      "Please insert your card",
-      "Por favor inserte su tarjeta",
+        {
-      "Please insert and remove your card",
+          "Text": "Please insert your card",
-      "Por favor inserte y retire su tarjeta"
-    ],
-    "MatchConfidence": 0.80,
+          "MatchConfidence": 0.85,
-    "EditDistance": 2
+          "EditDistance": 1
         },
         {
+          "Text": "Por favor inserte su tarjeta",
+          "MatchConfidence": 0.85,
+          "EditDistance": 1
+        },
+        {
+          "Text": "Please insert and remove your card",
+          "MatchConfidence": 0.85,
+          "EditDistance": 1
+        },
+        {
+          "Text": "Por favor inserte y retire su tarjeta",
+          "MatchConfidence": 0.85,
+          "EditDistance": 1
+        }
+      ]
+    },
+    {
       "Name": "OutOfService",
-    "Text": [
+      "Phrases": [
+        {
-      "This ATM is temporarily unavailable We're sorry for the inconvenience",
+          "Text": "This ATM is temporarily unavailable We're sorry for the inconvenience",
-      "Sorry this ATM is temporarily out of service",
-      "Sorry this machine is temporarily out of service"
-    ],
           "MatchConfidence": 0.80,
           "EditDistance": 1
         },
-    ... etc.
+        {
+          "Text": "Sorry this ATM is temporarily out of service",
+          "MatchConfidence": 0.80,
+          "EditDistance": 1
+        },
+        {
+          "Text": "Sorry this machine is temporarily out of service",
+          "MatchConfidence": 0.80,
+          "EditDistance": 1
+        }
+      ]
+    }
   ]
 }
 ```

 ### Code your transaction -- API and Automation methods